CATHOLIC ART INSTITUTE

 The late Sir Roger Scruton wrote: “The true work of art […] is a consciously created thing, in which the human need for form triumphs over the randomness of objects.
 Our lives are fragmented and distracted - things start up in our feelings without finding their completion.
 Very little is revealed to us in such a way that its significance can be fully understood.
 In art, however, we create a realm of the imagination, in which each beginning finds its end, and each fragment is part of a meaningful whole.”

-This exhibition will focus on narrative still life painting; paintings which illuminate the meanings we find through and beyond the fragmentary objects in our lives.
-We are seeking original still life paintings with symbolic, allegorical, or narrative connotations.
-The symbolism can be explicit or implied, but should transcend purely formal concerns and speak to a ‘meaningful whole’ in which these forms participate.
-This is an open call for subject matter within the still life genre, not limited to religious or Christian narrative.
+This exhibition focuses on narrative still life painting; paintings which illuminate the meanings we find through and beyond the fragmentary objects in our lives.
+These are original still life paintings with symbolic, allegorical, or narrative connotations.

 Curated by Liz Beard